Mania (character): Various hosts

 Robertson, as She-Venom, traveled to New York to kill Eddie Brock after learning of the cloned Venom symbiote's purpose.
 Their first battle ended inconclusively due to the intervention of S.H.I.E.L.D. and Spider-Man.
 Robertson's control collar was deactivated by Bob, enabling the cloned Venom symbiote to begin taking over her, but before she completely lost control it was repaired by the Suit and Vic 2.0, who had taken up Frankie's identity and turned against the Ararat Corporation.
 Frankie revealed that the cloned Venom symbiote had been engineered to merge with and induce reproductive hormones into the original Venom symbiote in order to give birth to a horde of symbiotes that would exterminate all life on Earth.
 Robertson was taken to the Fantastic Four, who intended to use her to lure Brock into a trap and let the Suit kill him.
 She was taken to a secure location by Mr. Fantastic and the Human Torch, but Bob attacked and incapacitated them.
 Impersonating the Suit again, he tricked Robertson into going after Brock and deactivated the control collar once she was within range.
 The cloned Venom symbiote immediately abandoned her and was absorbed into the original Venom symbiote, making Brock even more powerful than ever and setting the stage for the endgame of Bob's plan.

-However, Patricia is still suffering from nightmares of her experience, while also finding herself being addicted to her former powers.
-She had been spying on Andi Benton and gathering weapons against symbiotes.
-She eventually came across Scream who along with Carnage's minions have been harvesting codices of previous hosts.
-When ambushing the creature, the Scream symbiote leaves the skeleton of Donna Diego, and bonds to Patricia who is overwhelmed by the voices of the Scream symbiote and the consciousness of Donna and is forced to harvest other codices, eventually coming across Andi whom Patricia hated due to Andi having "stolen" and lost her previous symbiote.